LinkedSoftwareDependencies/Article-System-Components/content/system.md

 The construction phase is responsible for instantiating a configuration.
 The main classes for this are shown in [](#architecture-construct).
+Like before, the _extensibility_ and _maintainability_ requirements also apply here regarding the way in which things are constructed, for which we also provide the ability to inject different handlers.

 <figure id="architecture-construct">
 <img src="img/architecture-construct.svg" alt="[Components.js Architecture - Construct package]">